okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

     </tr>
 </table>

-The map selector measure must be defined as follows:
+The map selector measure could be defined as follows:

 ```dax
 SelectedOffices =